This post was originally published a few year ago on Next Avenue. This is important information for people considering retiring overseas.

 No. 2: Comfort and Happiness Aren’t the Same

 One of the things I used to hear over and over from people like me nearing retirement age was that they just wanted to be comfortable in retirement.
 Mostly they were referring to their finances, but often they were also talking about creating a sort of secure cocoon somewhere where they could hide from their worries, too.
-Problem is, as I’ve since learned, comfort and happiness aren’t the same thing.
+Problem is, as I’ve since learned, comfort and happiness aren’t the same things.

 As people get older, they tend to start playing it safe while sacrificing their happiness.
-To me, there would be nothing sadder than to move somewhere and be seduced into a life with plenty of comfort, but little happiness.
+To me, there would be nothing sadder than to move somewhere and be seduced into a life with plenty of comforts, but little happiness.
 Wouldn’t it be better to use retirement abroad as an opportunity to push our comfort zones and find out new things about the world and ourselves?

 No. 3: No Place Is Perfect